berzerk0/GitPage/FirstCTF_2of2_TamingTheBulldog.md

 * `cd /home && ls`

 We can see here that our website user, Nick, doesn't have a home folder on this machine.<br>
-This probably means the password we used to log in to the website has no further use to us.<br>
+This probably means the password we used to log in to the website is of no further use to us.<br>
-There are folders for bulldogadmin and django, however.<br>
+There are folders for `bulldogadmin` and `django`, however.<br>

-Our shell, and the `id` command tells us that we ARE django, so we should have full access to this folder.
+Our shell, and the `id` command tells us that we *are* django, so we should have full access to this folder.<br>
 `bulldogadmin` sounds like it would contain some files we might find more interesting than what django has to offer.